 In 2000, my family lost a close friend when a car struck him on his bicycle.
-Since becoming an attorney, I have met with other individuals and families who have dealt with the aftermath of such accidents.
+Since becoming a personal injury attorney, I have met with other individuals and families who have dealt with the aftermath of such accidents.
 From broken bones, to surgeries, to extensive time missed from work or school, bicycle collisions caused by negligent drivers in South Carolina often have severe consequences.

 Does the Police Report From A Bicycle Accident Matter?